persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 revenue, check, and ARPPU.
 After looking deeper into the data, we found that this trend was driven by Christmas related items.
 Customers started to make Christmas decorations for gifts in November and bought the supplies at this time of the year.
-This also explains why the revenue in December 2018 dropped since all decorations or gifts supposedly are ready to be sold, and fewer people look for these supplies.
+This also explains why the revenue in December 2018 dropped.
+All decorations and gifts supposedly were already handed out and fewer people searched for these supplies.

 ***
 ## Product Range Analysis